-- (i) When the TTL auto flash exposure mode is activated, the Nikon i-TTL or Canon E-TTL or optical s-TTL, operating protocol is automatically selected according to the strobe version and the selected input mode. - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the TTL auto flash exposure mode is not available the power output level can be controlled manually only. - (i) This feature is available starting with version 3.0 firmware or later.
+- (i) When the TTL auto flash exposure mode is activated, the Nikon i-TTL or Canon E-TTL or Sony dgt-TTL or optical s-TTL, operating protocol is automatically selected according to the strobe version and the selected input mode. - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the TTL auto flash exposure mode is not available the power output level can be controlled manually only.